nicoguaro/continuum_mechanics/docs/tutorials/curvilinear_coordinates.rst

     u, v, w = sym.symbols("u v w")

-And, we compute the coordinates for the **parabolic** system using ``transform_coords``.
+And, we compute the coordinates for the **parabolic** system using :py:func:`vector.transform_coords`.
 The first parameter is a string defining the coordinate system and the second is a tuple with the coordinates.

 .. code:: python